 Hyatt Regency Mission Bay Spa & Marina at Quivira Basin offers luxury, ocean views, and a full-service marina.

-Launch a Kiteboard from Fiesta Island
+Launch a Kiteboard From Fiesta Island

 Kiteboarding on Mission Bay San Diego